cameraui/sdk/go/docs/api/storage.md

 	func (ds *DeviceStorage) GetValue(key string, defaultValue ...any) any

 GetValue retrieves a configuration value.
-If the schema for this key has an OnGet callback, it is called and its return value is used.
-Falls back to stored value, then schema default, then provided default.
+Resolves in order: the schema's OnGet callback \(if any\), the stored value, the schema default, then the provided default.

 <a name="DeviceStorage.HasSchema"></a>
 ### func \(\*DeviceStorage\) HasSchema